ABC… A Basic Compendium.

 by Jon Grundy.

 Trigger warning: Within the foreword that precedes the listings and after each description, historical Bronze and Iron Age sacrifice traditions, including human, are explained and detailed.
 Those short mentions can be uncomfortable to read.
 The Romans claim to have abolished the practice, but this work clarifies how and why that really stopped.
-Modern practice has entirely spiritual communion that can involve offering artefacts and acts as a gesture of commitment.
-The end of the foreword discusses how the historical observances can be rendered into meaningful modern practice and each entry suggests a gesture of devotion commensurate with today’s commitment to the sanctity of all life.
+Modern practice has an entirely spiritual communion that can involve offering objects and acts as a gesture of commitment but nothing is killed or injured.
+The end of the foreword discusses how the ancient observances can be rendered into meaningful modern practice and each entry suggests a deed of devotion commensurate with today’s commitment to the sanctity of all life.

 Thank you – Jon Grundy, “Green Raven”, November 2022